PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/progress-bar/README.md

 ### Percentage

-You can set the progression by changing the width of the element with the class `progress-bar__content`:
+You can set the progression by changing the width of the progress bar using the `progress-bar__content` class:

 ```html